jkorge/CarND-P11-Path-Planning-Project/docs/ModelDocumentation.md

 This is, essentially, a finite state machine which examines a predefined set of possible next states.
 This is a limited mechanism as there are occasions when the main car may get stuck in a slow lane.
-For example, by only check the next lane(s) over, the car misses opportunities to pass traffic by slowing down, getting behind a car in the next lane over, and switching lanes again to get ahead of the traffic.
+For example, by only checking the next lane(s) over, the car misses opportunities to pass traffic by slowing down, getting behind a car in the next lane over, and switching lanes again to get ahead of the traffic.